FlatTurtle/FlatTurtle/content/04-ft-team.md

 ### PIETER COLPAERT

-##### CHIEF TECHNOLOGY PINGUIN
+##### CHIEF TECHNOLOGY PINGUIN & CO-FOUNDER

-Pieter Colpaert, engineer and chairman of the [Open Knowledge Foundation](http://okfn.be) Belgium is currently doing his PhD on Linked Open Data at the University of Ghent.
+Pieter Colpaert, engineer, vice-chairman of iRail and chairman of the [Open Knowledge Foundation](http://okfn.be) Belgium is currently doing his PhD on Linked Open Data at the University of Ghent.
 He is a true open knowledge enthusiast, inspiring guest speaker at Open Government Data Camp, European Commission, TEDx, SuperMinds, Re:Publica, ...
 Some even call him a Guru.

 </div><div class="col-md-4">![Christophe Petitjean](https://img.flatturtle.com/flatturtle.com/team/christophe.jpg)

 ### CHRISTOPHE PETITJEAN

-##### SALES, MARKETING & CREATIVITY
+##### CREATIVIST & CO-FOUNDER

 Christophe Petitjean, economist and Junior Achievement/INSEAD-product, has been grassrooting linked open data from the early days in which you could really "hear" the internet on your 56k dialup modem across the repurposed telephone infrastructure.
 He had to wait untill these exciting times to combine his passion and creativity for data with his [niche businnes](http://www.rentalvalue.be) in getting longterm vacant office properties leased in record time.